-Follow the steps on the screen to complete setting up the forwarding in your Office365 Admin Center.
+Follow the steps on the screen to complete setting up the forwarding in your Exchange Admin Center (EAC).

 Navigate back to Front and click Test connection to validate the forwarding is set up correctly.
 If you have trouble validating, please contact us for assistance.